aracpyon/fortune-app/README.md

 [Ja'Lisha Higgs](https://github.com/higgsj82)
 Ja'Lisha was another flex engineer who primarily worked on user authentication.
 She built the user models and routes on the backend and designed the login and signup pages on the frontend.
-Ja'Lisha also styled the creators page which highlights our team.
+Ja'Lisha also styled the creators page that highlights our team.